Geethen/geeforec.github.io/content/post/practical-8.md

 1. Have a basic understanding of classifications and their value to Species Distribution Models (SDMs).
 2. Fit a random forest model on bioclimatic variables.
 3. Predict the distribution of a chosen species.
 4. Consider variable importance & understand need for model evaluation.

-Species Distribution Models are a valuable tool in ecology and conservation, providing us with insights into...
+Species Distribution Models are a valuable tool in ecology and conservation, providing us with insights into global change impacts, allowing us to project potential future range shifts in species.
+Using geo-referenced species localities and environmental predictors we can determine the important environmental conditions for species at their known sites.

 However, they need to be used carefully and with full understanding of the models used and outputs provided.
+For example, we may not have a full sample of species localities or not have all of the relevant environmental variables.
+This means we need to have a strong understanding of the species sampling, biogeography and potentially biotic interactions to accurately predict their distributions.

 SDMs are not a feature commonly used in GEE and therefore the documentation does not have full support as other algorithms or processes may have.
 With further use of this platform this is likely to change.
 The strong potential of GEE in the SDM space is the ability to process large amounts of data very quickly.

 **Importing data**

 For this dataset we will need two core datasets.
-Our species localities or presences and our environmental predictor variables.
+Our geo-referenced species localities or presences and our geographic layers of environmental predictor variables.
 In addition to this we will need a chosen area of interest.

 Our first step is to load the presence data for our species of interest - _Bradypus variegatus_ - a species commonly used Species Distribution Modeling tutorials.
 This data has been extracted from the **R dismo** package.
 This dataset has already been uploaded as an asset and made publicly available.

 ```js
 var presences = ee.FeatureCollection("users/jdmwhite/bradypus");
 ```

 Next step is load in the countries dataset, as well as a polygon to filter this.
 We will use filterBounds() to extract only the area we are interested in.
 We then use union to merge all of the countries into a single feature and then map, together with the presence data.

 ```js
 var countries = ee.FeatureCollection("USDOS/LSIB_SIMPLE/2017");